Physical Therapy Neonatology Fellowship Program

 - Be skillful negotiators, strong advocates, reflective, empathic, and committed to lifelong learning and self development.

-In addition to the required didactic and mentoring sessions, the CHOP Neonatology Fellowship will provide physical therapy clinicians with many unique learning opportunities available in the CHOP NICU.
+In addition to the required didactic and mentoring sessions, the CHOP Neonatology Fellowship will provide physical therapy clinicians with many unique learning opportunities available in the CHOP N/IICU.
 These opportunities include:

 - Weekly participation in teaching rounds with Neonatology staff

-- Weekly participation in developmental rounds with CHOP NICU interdisciplinary team
+- Weekly participation in developmental rounds with CHOP N/IICU interdisciplinary team

-- Weekly participation in NICU surgical, medical case discussions
+- Weekly participation in N/IICU surgical and medical case discussions

 - Attendance at Neonatology case conferences